benjaoholeguy/PIZZA-DELIVERY-API/README.md

   - API Implementation for a pizza-delivery company.
   - RESTful JSON API that listens on ports 3000 and 3001 for testing and 5000 and 5001 for production.
   - API allows you to:
-    - Create new users (name, email address, street address)
+    - Create, edit and delete users (name, email address, street address)
-    - Edit their information
+    - Create, edit and delete tokens
-    - Delete thier information
+    - Get pizza's information
+    - Create, edit and delete carts
+    - Make payments (orders) integrating Stripe API
     - User could login and logout creating and destroying a token

+# Improvement opportunities
+    - Keep carts information.
+EG: present information about sales

 # Email validation
   - Two validation levels of the email: